erdogant/bnlearn/docs/pages/html/_sources/Continuous Data.rst.txt

    | |fig7a|  |
    +----------+

-This exmaple nicely demonstrates that we can capture the dependencies with the causal factors acurately.
+This example nicely demonstrates that we can capture the dependencies with the causal factors acurately.

 Direct-LiNGAM method